 Walk it off

 Go for a short walk around the block to let the food settle in your stomach.
 Just 200 steps will already help bring some relief.
-More is better, but you don’t need to make it a super powerful hike – you want your bodies to spend its energy on digesting all the food.
+More is better, but you don’t need to make it a super powerful hike – you want your body to spend its energy on digesting all the food.

 Helpful yoga postures for better digestion